 Runtime Architect – RATE

-Today, one of the major challenges in the Performance Engineering of real-time systems is the integration of design models and runtime aspects.
+One of the major challenges today in the Performance Engineering of real-time systems is the integration of design models and runtime aspects.
 The timing behavior at runtime has to be matched with the design in order to identify the timing failures in design and deviations from the real-time requirements.

 The following objectives will be fulfilled: